This page is meant to serve as a guide through the reimbursement process.

 You don’t need to provide proof of purchases or quote them on this form if you don’t plan on being reimbursed for them.

 Step 4: Assemble!

-Assemble the RRF, all receipts, all cost-confirming bank/credit card statements, all itineraries, conference agenda, etc. Bring the packet to the OGSL during office hours (see page footer), or schedule an appointment with the Grants Coordinator if you have questions.
+Assemble the RRF, all receipts, all cost-confirming bank/credit card statements, all itineraries, conference agenda, receipt for funds disbursed to study participants, etc. Bring the packet to the OGSL during office hours (see page footer), or schedule an appointment with the Executive Administrative Assistant if you have questions.
 We ask that you (1) e-mail the RRF to firstname.lastname@example.org and (2) print out all other necessary documentation.

 Step 6: Apply for Another Grant!